Sign up to receive email or text notifications about important hunting and fishing news and announcements.

 Nonresident: $320

-Details: Some districts require special licenses that are limited and available only through a drawing.
-Apply online or at an FWP office by July 24.
+Details: A Limited Special Mountain Lion License is issued through a drawing and designates the LMU within the regulations for which the license is valid.
+The license is valid for the entire season until the season is closed, even if quotas are filled.
+Apply online or at an FWP office by July 22.
 Residents and nonresidents pay a $5 nonrefundable drawing fee; successful applicants are required to pay the full license fee.
 Not available to apprentice hunters.

 Fees: